boscoh/supplescroll/readme.md

     <code><pre>Hello World</pre></code>
     </div>

-Note: make sure you escape the characters properly if using HTML special characters such as `<`, `&` etc. Use an HTML-escape sanitizer.
+Note: if you want to display HTML-code, make sure you escape special HTML characters (`<`, `&`) properly.
+Use an [HTML-escape sanitizer](http://www.freeformatter.com/html-escape.html).

-In the main text, links to figures will be properly formatted, they are written:
+In the main text, links to figures are identified as relative links to `#fig*`:

     I will talk about a code fragment [](#fig-code-fragment).

+These will be properly formatted, and linked to the relevant figure.

-Now that the article is finished, you can compile the website with:
+You then compile the page with:

      > embellish .

-The article, using the `lucid` theme consists of the files:
+Which makes `example.html`.
+The function webpage, which uses the lucid theme, consists of the files:

-- example.html
+- `example.html`
-- jquery-2.0.3.js
+- `jquery-2.0.3.js`
-- jquery.scrollTo.js
+- `jquery.scrollTo.js`
-- supplescroll.js
+- `supplescroll.js`
-- supplescroll.css
+- `supplescroll.css`
-- lucid.css
+- `page.js`
-- lucid.js
+- `lucid.css`